daniel-robotics4/WRO-SuperNova/README.md

 It is a sensor that uses ultrasonic sounds to detect the bounce time of sound from one side to the other.
 Using the Arduino Mega 2560 we can determine the distance based on the time it takes for the wave to return, performing the function of determining when there is a wall nearby, and thus making the corresponding turn.
+This sensor was chosen for its accuracy, low cost, and readily available documentation, outperforming other more expensive or less reliable distance-sensing options.

 **18650 Battery:**
 | Specifications: |